HaoMy-Tran/Business-Analytics-Exercise/README.md

 ## Part 4 – Business Insights

-### 1. Two recommended actions to increase revenue
+### 1. Recommended actions to increase revenue
 - **Leverage top-performing categories/products for upselling & cross-selling**
   Focus marketing efforts on top categories.
 Launch targeted campaigns such as “complete the look” bundles or premium add-ons to boost average order value and strengthen customer stickiness.

 - **Balance revenue growth with profitability**
   Not all top products yield the same margins.
 Prioritize promotions and inventory for high-margin products (high revenue and high profit) within these categories to ensure sustainable profit growth.

-### 2. One marketing opportunity for high-value customers
+### 2. Marketing opportunity for high-value customers
 Insights show:
 - 70% of top customers are male
 - Over 30 years old